 As always, please contact your veterinarian before feeding your cat a veterinary diet.

 When evaluating a cat food, the first five ingredients can tell you a lot about the quality of a product as they make up the bulk of the product.
 Ideally, you're looking for quality protein sources with a minimum of cheap starches, fillers or by-products.
 Continuing down the ingredient list, look for ingredients that resemble real food with a minimal number of unpronounceable chemicals - the same as you would for human food.

 Hill's Healthy Advantage Kitten Chicken Entrée includes the following:

 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.Although not the first product listed (which is the most plentiful), Hill's Healthy Advantage Kitten Chicken Entrée does contain with its top ingredients chicken and pork liver which are considered quality protein sources.

-Additionally, Hill's Healthy Advantage Kitten Chicken Entrée also contains as top ingredients wheat flour and brown rice.
+Additionally, Hill's Healthy Advantage Kitten Chicken Entrée also contains as top ingredients wheat flour.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.

 Please also be aware that this product contains guar gum, which is an additive that some experts claim may be a possible contributor to certain medical conditions in cats.

-Allergen alert: This product contains fish oil, wheat gluten, soy protein isolate and soybean oil which may be problematic for cats who suffer from seafood, wheat gluten or soy food allergies.
+Allergen alert: This product contains salmon oil, wheat gluten and soybean oil which may be problematic for cats who suffer from seafood, wheat gluten or soy food allergies.

 Using the calculations provided by the AAFCO, Hill's Healthy Advantage Kitten Chicken Entrée has approximately 111 calories per 100g (31 calories/ounce), which is compared to the average of the other wet cat foods in the CatFoodDB.